25|26 Faculty

 MATOI KAWAMOTO, began her early ballet training in Japan.
 She continued her training at San Francisco Ballet School, where she received a David Palmer scholarship, and completed the Architanz Training Program in Tokyo before starting her professional career.
 Kawamoto’s career has seen her dance with companies such as Balletmet and Opéra National de Bordeaux, before joining Atlanta Ballet in 2024.
 She has also been recognized at numerous international competitions, most recently winning the 1st Professional Prize at the Rudolf Nureyev Concours in 2024.
 Other awards include 2nd prizes at the Helsinki International Ballet Competition, Youth America Grand Prix (YAGP), and the All Japan Ballet Union Competition.
 Kawamoto has performed a diverse range of roles in both classical and contemporary ballets, in productions such as Pas de Deux, Pas de Trois, and Pas de Quatre inSwan Lake, Pas de Deux in Sleeping Beauty, Kitri in Don Quixote, Clara in The Nutcracker, La Sylphide (Bournonville), Don Quichotte by José Martinez, and Grand Pas Classique, some of which were also performed in by-invitation galas.
 In addition to her classical repertoire, Kawamoto has also performed contemporary works such as Twyla Tharp’s Nine Sinatra Songs, Justin Peck’s Times Are Racing, Edward Liang’s Murmuration, Tributary, and Dorothy and the Prince of Oz, Ulysses Dove’s Vespers, David Nixon’s Dracula, and Roland Petit’s Notre Dame de Paris.

-AMELIA MURREN has trained in dance for 12 years and has studied the Cecchetti method, Vaganova technique, and the ABT ballet curriculum.
+AMELIA MURREN has trained in dance for 15 years and has studied the Cecchetti method, Vaganova technique, and the ABT ballet curriculum.
 She is a graduate of La Roche University, earning her bachelor’s degree in performing arts for dance.
-While at La Roche, she choreographed a piece for Human Trafficking Awareness week and performed in a piece honoring the Tree of Life Synagogue.
-Amelia has danced professionally in Pittsburgh through the 2019-2020 season and taught through Bodiography’s outreach program.
+While at La Roche, she performed in works choreographed by Kelly Basil, Callum Newman, Gia Cacalano and Melissa Tyler.
+She choreographed a piece for Human Trafficking Awareness week and served as a peer counselor for undergraduate students.
+Amelia danced professionally in Pittsburgh through the 2019-2020 season and taught through Bodiography’s outreach program and is certified in their Dance Movement Therapy System.
+Amelia has performed in pieces presented at Fall for Fall dance festival and Dance Canvas through City Dance Collective.
 Alongside teaching for the Centre for Dance Education, she will also serve as the Adult Dance Coordinator.

 HAN MYERS was born and raised in Pullman, WA.
 She began dancing at age 6 and received formal training and mentorship throughout her youth from Crystal Fullmer, Noreen Graham, the Joffrey Ballet, Martha Graham School of Dance, and Mark Morris Dance Group.
 After high school, she continued her dance education at the Hartt School of Dance under the direction of Stephen Pier.
 During her time as an undergraduate, she worked with highly esteemed dancers, choreographers and guest faculty.
-After receiving her BFA in Ballet Pedagogy and Performance, Han continued to perform, choreograph and teach as a freelance artist around the United States and Europe for 7 years.
+After receiving her BFA in Ballet Pedagogy and Performance, Han continued to perform, choreograph, and teach as a freelance artist around the United States and Europe for 7 years.
 Throughout these years she performed with the Atlanta Opera, the Edinburgh Fringe Festival and the Martha Graham School of Dance.
 Her choreographic works have debuted at the Atlanta Fringe Festival, Edinburgh Fringe Festival, the Hartford Dance Collective, DanceATL: AM Collaborative, and at many venues across Washington State, Idaho, New York and Connecticut.
-In 2022, Myers began her graduate school journey at the London Contemporary Dance School under the direction of Dr. Katrina McPherson.
-Han received her MA in Screendance this past January and her filmic works have been screened across Europe and the United States at various film festivals and exhibitions.
-In addition to performing, teaching, filming, and choreographing dance, Han is also interested in collaborative research.
-This fall she will be co-hosting a session at the Southeastern College Art Conference (Atlanta, GA) with Dr. Rebecca Siefert of Governor’s State University.
-Han is excited to join the Atlanta Ballet as an instructor and mentor.
+In 2024, Myers received her MA in Screendance from ‘The Place’ at London Contemporary Dance School, under the direction of Dr. Katrina McPherson.
+In addition to performing, teaching, filming, curating, and choreographing, Myers is also interested in collaborative research.
+Han is looking forward to her second season with Atlanta Ballet.

 JULIA 'ARNESHUIA' NELSON, was born and raised in Augusta, GA where she started her intensive dance training under Sharon ‘Skepple’ Mayfield, Bessie Award Winner 1999.
 Coupled with her Ballet training at Augusta Ballet she graduated from Davidson Fine Arts Magnet School as “Best Female Dancer”.
 During this time she also received recognition through multiple Magazines and Dance competitions such as Dance American, and Urban pro-Weekly.
 This lead her to be accepted into the Boston Conservatory at 17 years old.
 Through the summers she taught dance for local studios in Georgia, California, and New York.
 After school, her Professional Dance career continued under the training of Garth Fagan for over a year.
 She has returned to Atlanta, GA to further her education in dance pedagogy through teaching and training for multiple performance art studios all while earning her certificate for Personal Training.